 Timber mill workers may operate a number of specialist machines including band saws, frame-saws, circular saws, planers, chippers and kilns.
 Machinery is also used to lift and move logs around the mill, including conveyor belts, forklifts and cranes.
 Callipers and measuring tapes may be used to measure timber, both before and after processing, with chalk or crayons used to mark the timber with measurements and other grading information.
 Timber mill workers are required to wear safety equipment, which may include safety glasses, hearing protection, steel-capped boots, hard-hats and high visibility clothing.
 Clothing must also fit well, as loose clothing may get caught in machinery.

 Education and training

-To become a sawmill or timber yard worker you usually need to complete a traineeship.
-The sawmill worker and sawmilling technician traineeships usually take 12 month to complete.
-The sawmill worker traineeship is available as a school-based traineeship.
+To become a sawmill or timber yard worker you usually need to undertake a traineeship in sawmilling and processing (level 2 or level 3).
+The traineeships usually take 12 months to complete and the level 2 traineeship is available as a school-based traineeship.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.